Glossary

 To repeal a law means to formally revoke or nullify it, removing its legal effect.

-Royal Assent is the formal approval by Alberta’s Lieutenant Governor that gives a bill passed by the Legislative Assembly the force of law.
+Royal assent is the formal approval by Alberta’s Lieutenant Governor that gives a bill passed by the Legislative Assembly the force of law.

 Stare decisis